guinea-pigg/Pagination_in_API_Documentation/chapters/Documentation_Standards_and_Guidelines.md

    - the number of records to be returned per page (page size),
    - any additional filters or sorting options that can be applied to the request.

-Documentation on [X Developer Platform](https://developer.x.com/en/docs/twitter-api/pagination) shows an exemplary request and the sequence of further requests that retrieves the next pages of data.
+Documentation at the [X Developer Platform](https://developer.x.com/en/docs/twitter-api/pagination) shows an exemplary request and the sequence of further requests that retrieves the next pages of data.

-The initial request:
+The initial request specifies a user ID (`2244994945`) and the time period for obtaining the results, from January 1, 2019, at 17:00:00 UTC to December 12, 2019, at 00:00:00 UTC.

 `https://api.twitter.com/2/users/2244994945/tweets?tweet.fields=created_at&max_results=100&start_time=2019-01-01T17:00:00Z&end_time=2020-12-12T01:00:00Z`

+Because the API parameter `max_results` is set to 100 and there are approximately 295 posts created by user ID 2244994945, the results are spread across three pages.

 tutaj screen Sequence - > Request Parameters